SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Abstract

 \section{Abstract}

-Simultaneous planning while localizing is a crucial ability for an autonomous robot operating under uncertainty.
-This paper addresses this problem by designing methods to dynamically replan while the localization uncertainty or environment map is updated.
-In particular, relying on sampling-based methods, the proposed online planning scheme can cope with challenging situations, including when the localization update or changes in the environment alter the homotopy class of trajectories, in which the optimal plan resides. \axx{The proposed algorithm significantly reduces the need for stabilization in the state-of-the-art FIRM (Feedback-based Information RoadMap) method.
-As a result, it outperforms FIRM's performance and success probability.} Applying belief space planning to physical systems brings with it a plethora of challenges.
-Thus, designing computationally tractable algorithms, a key focus and contribution of this paper is to implement the proposed planner on a physical robot and show the SLAP (simultaneous localization and planning) performance under uncertainty, in changing environments, and in the presence of large disturbances such as kidnapped robot situation.
+Simultaneous localization and Planning (SLAP) is a crucial ability for an autonomous robot operating under uncertainty.
+In its most general form, SLAP induces a continuous POMDP (partially-observable Markov decision process), which needs to be repeatedly solved online.
+This paper addresses this problem and proposes a dynamic replanning scheme in belief space.
+The underlying POMDP, which is continuous in state, action, and observation space, is approximated offline via sampling-based methods, but operates in a replanning loop online to admit local improvements to the coarse offline policy.
+This construct enables the proposed method to combat changing environments and large localization errors, even when the change alters the homotopy class of the optimal trajectory.
+It further outperforms the state-of-the-art FIRM (Feedback-based Information RoadMap) method by eliminating unnecessary stabilization steps.
+Applying belief space planning to physical systems brings with it a plethora of challenges.
+A key focus of this paper is to implement the proposed planner on a physical robot and show the SLAP solution performance under uncertainty, in changing environments and in the presence of large disturbances, such as a kidnapped robot situation.